 - the rebel without a cause

 Another article in Psychology Today assures us that “the inner child is real.
 Not literally.
 Nor physically.
 But figuratively, metaphorically real.”
 The author goes on to say that “We were all once children, and still have that child dwelling within us.
 But most adults are quite unaware of this.
 And this lack of conscious relatedness to our own inner child is precisely where so many behavioral, emotional and relationship difficulties stem from.”

 The sense I get, and I may be wrong, is that it’s not a concept that’s universally recognized within the field of psychology, but those therapists who do endorse it are all in.
-I can’t say I buy what the real/not-real/real author is saying about inner child issues going on for everyone.
+I can’t say I buy what the real/not-real/real author is saying about this being an issue for everyone.
 I do think it makes a great deal more sense when there’s a history of childhood trauma.

-Personally I don’t feel like I have a distinct childlike part.
+Personally, I don’t feel like I have a distinct childlike part.
 I had a very good childhood, and as I moved into adulthood, I felt, and continue to feel, well integrated overall.
-There aren’t any unresolved bits and pieces hanging on from childhood that would keep an inner child separate from the rest of me.
+There aren’t any unresolved bits and pieces hanging on from childhood that would keep a child part separate from the rest of me.

 Do you see a distinct inner child within yourself?
 Is it something you’ve done any work on in therapy?

 - Psychosynthesis Palo Alto: Opening to the inner child: Recovering authentic personality

 - Wikipedia: Child archetype | Inner child | Internal family systems model